Notes on Derived Geometric Formulations in Physics: Factorization algebras and the structure of observables

-\end{enumerate} \end{itemize} With this definition in hand, a prefactorization algebra behaves like a co-presheaf except the fact that we use tensor product instead of a direct sum of cochain complexes.
-Furthermore, we can define so-called \textit{\textbf{a factorization algebra}} once we impose a certain local-to-global condition (aka \textit{gluing axiom}) on a prefactorization algebra analogous to the one imposed on presheaves (for details see \cite{Ginot}). \end{definition}
+\end{definition} With this definition in hand, a prefactorization algebra behaves like a co-presheaf except the fact that we use tensor product instead of a direct sum of cochain complexes.
+Furthermore, we can define a \textit{factorization algebra} once we impose a certain local-to-global condition on a prefactorization algebra analogous to the one imposed on presheaves.
+For details, see Ch.
+4 \& Ch.
+8 of \cite{Ginot}.

 Factorization algebras in fact serve as $ n $-dimensional counterparts to those objects realized in deformation quantization formalism.
-In particular, one recovers the observables in classical/quantum mechanics when restricts to the case $n=1$ (for a readable discussion see \cite{Cosv1} ch.
-1).
-Furthermore, in a typical gauge theory, holonomy observables, namely \textit{Wilson line operators}, can be formalized in terms of such objects.
-For instance, the ones discussed in \cite{Wit3} related to Witten's Knot invariants arising from the analysis of certain partition functions in three-dimensional $SU(2)$-Chern-Simons theory.
-In such approach to perturbative quantum field theories, the quantum observables in these type of theories form a factorization algebra which turns out to be related to the (commutative) factorization algebra of associated classical observables in the following sense:
+In particular, one recovers the observables in classical/quantum mechanics when restricts to the case $n=1$ (for a readable discussion see Ch.
+1 of \cite{Cosv1}).
+For instance, in a particular gauge theory, holonomy observables, namely \textit{Wilson line operators}, can be formalized in terms of such objects.
+For details, we refer to Part 3, Ch.
+8.2 of \cite{Cosv1}.
+These are, in fact, the ones that are related to Witten's Knot invariants.
+They actually arise from the analysis of certain partition functions in three-dimensional Chern-Simons theory.
+In this approach to perturbative quantum field theories, quantum observables in these types of theories form a factorization algebra (e.g. Lemma 2.3.2 in \cite{Cosv1}).

+Last, but not least, it also turns out that a factorization algebra of quantum observables is related to a (commutative) factorization algebra of associated classical observables in the following sense: \begin{theorem} (Weak quantization Theorem \cite{Cosv2} Sec.
+1.3): For a classical field theory and a choice of BV quantization,\begin{enumerate} \item The space $Obs^{\textit{q}}$ of quantum observables forms a factorization algebra over the ring $ \mathbb{R}\big[[\hbar]\big] $. \item $Obs^{\textit{cl}} \cong Obs^{\textit{q}}~mod ~\hbar$ as a homotopy equivalences where $Obs^{\textit{cl}}$ denotes the associated factorization algebra of classical observables. \end{enumerate} \end{theorem}

+\begin{remark} As argued in Section 2 of \cite{Cos2}, for any open subset $U$, $Obs^{q}$ is a certain cohain complex of $\mathbb{R}\big[[\hbar]\big]$-modules, flat over $\mathbb{R}\big[[\hbar]\big]$ such that these cochain complexes are, informally speaking, obtained from spaces of smooth functions and distributions on the spacetime manifold under consideration.
+Furthermore, the second statement of Theorem \ref{thm_weekquan} implies that the factorization algebra of quantum observables deforms that of classical observables in a way that classical observables can be obtained from the quantum ones by taking modulo $\hbar$ \cite{Cos2}.
+Notice that $Obs^{\textit{cl}}(U) \cong Obs^{\textit{q}}(U)~mod ~\hbar$ is just the \textit{derived} space of functions on the \textit{derived} moduli space of solutions to the E-L equations over $U$. \end{remark}